sendinblue/APIv3-php-library/docs/Api/ListsApi.md

     $config
 );
 $listId = 789; // int | Id of the list
-$modifiedSince = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
+$modifiedSince = "modifiedSince_example"; // string | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
 Prefer to pass your timezone in date-time format for accurate result.
 $limit = 50; // int | Number of documents per page
 $offset = 0; // int | Index of the first document of the page
 $sort = "desc"; // string | Sort the results in the ascending/descending order of record creation.
 Default order is **descending** if `sort` is not passed